 In 1895, Sigma Nu (founders pictured to the right) became the first fraternity to charter at NC State.
 Following enrollment trends of the University, it wasn’t until 1960 that our first women’s organization established with the charter of Sigma Kappa, and 1971 that Alpha Phi Alpha became the first African American organization on campus.
 Our Culturally based organizations that would later form the Multicultural Greek Council established organizations on campus in the late 90’s and early 2000’s following enrollment trends of underrepresented populations they serve.
-Over 125 years after the first fraternity, NC State is a robust community of fraternities and sororities with 50 organizations and over 3,000 members.
+More than125 years after the first fraternity, NC State is a robust community of fraternities and sororities with 50 organizations and over 3,000 members.

 The Department of Fraternity and Sorority Life (FSL) aims to prepare students for society through a values-based fraternal experience.
 Focusing on Chapter Services, Council and Community Development and the Living/Learning Experience, the Department provides holistic development of affiliated students.
 The fraternity/sorority experience is a great compliment to the academic mission of the University.
 Providing students with a sense of belonging positively impacts retention and graduation rates of members.
 Opportunities for a democratic social experience and development of the individual’s potential through leadership opportunities and group effort prepare students for the classroom and careers.
 While outreach via service and philanthropic efforts prepare students to see themselves as engaged citizens.
 The fraternity/sorority experience provides a deep connection to and affinity for the institution long after graduation and a path for students to pursue their potential.